matteogiorgi/.udot/st/README.md

 ## Requirements

-In order to build st you need the Xlib header files plus, consider to install [some patched font](https://github.com/matteogiorgi/.dotfiles/tree/master/themes/.local/share/fonts) since the default one is `mononoki Nerd Font`.
+In order to build dmenu you need the Xlib header files plus, install [*Ubuntu Mono Font*](https://design.ubuntu.com/font) with `apt install fonts-ubuntu` since it is set as default.

 ## Installation